How Long Do You Have To Sue for Medical Malpractice?

 - Take your case to trial if necessary

 Your medical professional will probably have support from their insurance company’s attorneys.
-So, you will need an experienced lawyer on your side who knows how to present your case to the opposing side expertly.
+An experienced lawyer on your side who knows how to present your case to the opposing side expertly.

-Effective legal representation can help you achieve a fair settlement for your case.
+Effective legal representation can help you achieve a fair settlement.
 Most medical malpractice cases end in a settlement.
-But your lawyer might need to take your case to trial if negotiations break down.
+But your lawyer might need to take your case to trial if the insurance company won’t pay what you deserve.

 How Will I Pay For a Medical Malpractice Lawyer?

 If you are concerned about paying a lawyer, you should also ask about the attorney’s fee structure.
 Personal injury lawyers usually take medical malpractice cases on a contingency fee basis.
-With a contingency fee structure, you will only pay the lawyer if you receive a settlement or verdict in your case.
+This means you will only pay the lawyer if you receive a settlement or verdict in your case.
 The attorney will then take a percentage of this award as their payment.

 Finding the Right Attorney For Your Needs